berkmancenter/url-lists/README.md

 * If Berkman Klein does not have an updated list:
   * Include all Citizen Lab URLs
 * Ensure all URLs are unique and normalized

+Each list gives one or more categories for each URL as category codes.
+The meaning of these codes is given in category_codes.csv.